jeevanjoseph/stats201/README.md

 ### PROC LOGISTIC

-`PROC LOGISTIC` is the procedure in SAS to fit a logistic regression model for a binary response variable.
+`PROC LOGISTIC` is the procedure in SAS to fit a logistic regression model for a binary, ordinal or nominal response variable.

 ```SAS
 PROC LOGISTIC data= ameshousing_data plots(only)=(effect oddsratio);